Gunm-prog/Lib7/README.md

  mvn clean package spring-boot: repackage, then java -jar target\Lib7-0.0.1-SNAPSHOT.jar

-To see what the logged-in user can do, here are the necessary identifiers (username and password) when connecting:
+To see what the logged-in user can do (see their book loans' details and book loans' list in their dashboard), here are the necessary identifiers (username and password) when connecting: username = lily@hotmail.com     password = password username = neo@hotmail.com      password = password username = chris@hotmail.com    password = password

 Launch: